MinecraftForge/Documentation/docs/events/intro.md

 ```
 This event handler listens for the `EntityItemPickupEvent`, which is, as the name states, posted to the event bus whenever an `Entity` picks up an item.

-To register this event handler, use `MinecraftForge.EVENT_BUS.register()` and pass it an instance of your event handler class.
-If you want to register this handler to the mod specific event bus you should use `FMLJavaModLoadingContext.get().getModEventBus().register()` instead.
+To register this event handler, use `MinecraftForge.EVENT_BUS.register(...)` and pass it an instance of the class the event handler is within.
+If you want to register this handler to the mod specific event bus, you should use `FMLJavaModLoadingContext.get().getModEventBus().register(...)` instead.

 ### Static Event Handlers

 An event handler may also be static.
-The handling method is still annotated with `@SubscribeEvent` and the only difference from an instance handler is that it is also marked `static`.
-In order to register a static event handler, an instance of the class won't do, the `Class` itself has to be passed in.
+The handling method is still annotated with `@SubscribeEvent`.
+The only difference from an instance handler is that it is also marked `static`.
+In order to register a static event handler, an instance of the class won't do.
+The `Class` itself has to be passed in.
 An example:

 ```java
 public class MyStaticForgeEventHandler {